-The Benefits of pre-application advice
+About pre-application advice

-- identifying the planning issues and requirements, speeding up the development process
+- speed up the development process

-- helping to minimise extra planning application costs
+- help minimise extra planning application costs

-- avoiding wasted applications.
+- avoid wasted applications

 You must pay the standard fee before the first meeting.

 You can pay this online.
 You can also pay by phone on 020 8359 3000.
 Payment must be made by card.